Nickelodeon (film): Plot

-In 1914, Leo Harrigan (Ryan O'Neal) goes from being a lawyer to a writer and then to a film director while having problems, such as being hopelessly smitten with Kathleen Cooke.
+In 1914, Leo Harrigan goes from being a lawyer to a writer and then to a film director while having problems, such as being hopelessly smitten with Kathleen Cooke.

-Whilst directing a scene of his friend Buck rising in a balloon, Kathleen gets trapped in a rope and is hoisted in a most undignified level.
-They keep filming including the balloon crashing onto a moving train.
+While directing a scene of his friend Buck rising in a balloon, Kathleen gets trapped in a rope and is hoisted in a most undignified manner.
+They keep filming, including the balloon crashing onto a moving train.
 As the footage is excellent, they incorporate it into the film and rewrite the story to fit.
 Kathleen therefore accidentally becomes the leading lady.

 Due to Kathleen's life being saved by Buck in the balloon they are now engaged.
 After shooting a scene where they get married they drive off to really wed.

-When they go to a small town nickelodeon, they are surprised to see a film "Tuttle's Muddle" which is a spliced version of the ten films which they have made to date.
+When they go to a small town nickelodeon, they are surprised to see a film Tuttle's Muddle which is a spliced version of the ten films which they have made to date.
 Their attitude changes when the audience follow them, recognising them as the stars of the film.
 The group are offered a contract by Atlantic Pictures who are relocating to the Pacific and they all head to Hollywood.

-Leo moves from New Jersey to California to keep one step ahead of the Motion Picture Patents Company, who are out to destroy any non-authorized equipment violating the Edison Trust.
+Leo moves from New Jersey to California to keep one step ahead of the Motion Picture Patents Company, which is out to destroy any non-authorized equipment violating the Edison Trust.
 Leo finally settles in with other filmmakers in Hollywoodland, California, and makes a series of dramatic, romantic, and comedic shorts as throwaways.

 While initially believing movies are just a brief flickering kind of entertainment, Leo and the crew are profoundly affected when they go to see the 1915 world premiere of D. W. Griffith's The Birth of a Nation, which transforms the motion picture industry.
 The film gets a standing ovation and Leo is left feeling inadequate.
 After the film, they re-encounter Cobb who speaks to camera enthusing about what the cinema can bring.
 He wants Leo to make a film about the war, getting "what war?" in response.